 He busied himself with a cauldron filled with a foul smelling broth bubbling inside.

 After that adventure, the rest of my travels were full of questions about how healing worked long ago.
 How many healers were there?
 If I was so lucky, what were the chances of those before me to stumble across similar odds?
-Also, were there any gods who offered healing?
+Were there any gods who offered healing?
 Were healers associated with them?
 What herbs did they use to make that smelly broth?
-What was their practice like?
+And what was their practice like?
 The list of curiosities goes on and on, but let’s not dwell on questions!
 Instead, let’s look for some answers.

 Today we will be discussing the following topics: